Breezy blog

 How to write a great prompt for an LLM

-AI is everywhere in the headlines, but when most of us try it ourselves, the results can feel underwhelming or inconsistent.
-The difference usually comes down to prompting (the way you frame your request).
+'Prompting' is the latest buzzword.
 In this post, we’ll show you how to prompt any large language model (LLM), whether it’s GPT, or Claude.
-With the right prompts, you can unlock the real value of AI.
+With the right prompts, you can unlock the real value of any AI tool.

 Zero-shot vs few-shot

-This is just about giving examples, a zero-shot is when you ask ChatGPT to do something without giving an example such as “Write a product description for a scented candle”.
-Few-shot is when you show ChatGPT a few examples so it knows exactly what style you like i.e “Here are 2 product descriptions I love.
-Now write one for my new lavender candle.”
+This method is just about giving good examples.
+A zero-shot prompt is when you ask an LLM to do something without giving an example such as “Write a product description for a kayak lesson”.
+A few-shot prompt is when you show the LLM a few examples so it knows exactly what style you like i.e “Here are 2 product descriptions I love.
+Now write one using the same tone and style for my Kayak lesson.”

 If you love a particular tone or format, copy-paste it as an example.
 AI learns from context quickly, so showing it the style you want gets better results.